cfd-notes/cfd-notes.github.io/_posts/2024-08-02-openFOAM-install.md

 ## OpenFOAM install on Ubuntu (via WSL)

 Now, we will finally install OpenFOAM.
-We can simply follow the quick-start steps from the OpenFOAM wiki for installing precompiled packages on Ubuntu.<d-cite key="OpenFOAM_wiki_install_Ubuntu"></d-cite>.
+We can simply follow the quick-start steps from the OpenFOAM wiki for installing precompiled packages on Ubuntu <d-cite key="OpenFOAM_wiki_install_Ubuntu"></d-cite>.
 So, in the Ubuntu terminal, we pass:

 ```bash
 # Add the repository